-Unfortunately, there remain too many business leaders and management team members inclined to rudely characterize the development and exploitation of intangible assets as mere theories, best addressed in university lecture halls as uncollaborated and unsubstantiated opinions that will not hold up to the rigors, stresses, and speed required in today’s aggressive and competitive business (transaction) environments.
+Unfortunately, there remain too many business leaders and management team members inclined to…dismiss the development, exploitation, and safeguarding of intangibles.
+Instead, their characterizations suggest intangible assets (a.) are best addressed in university lecture halls, and (b.) will not hold up to the rigors and speed required in today’s aggressive, competitive, go fast, go hard, go global business (transaction) environments.

-In my judgment, what prompted intangible asset ‘think tanks’, i.e., Brookings Institution, Athena Alliance, IC Knowledge Center, the Intangible Asset Finance Society, KPSTRAT, and others to engage business intangibles occurred, in part, by demonstrating their conspicuous role in most all business transactions along with the
+What prompted intangible asset ‘think tanks’…i.e., Brookings Institution, Athena Alliance, IC Knowledge Center, the Intangible Asset Finance Society, In Re Steel, KPSTRAT, and others to engage business intangible assets, occurred, in part, by recognizing their very conspicuous contributory role in most all business transactions, along with the…

 and monetization of the assets.